-Our box of gluten free flour is dwindling, and even though we are not gluten free I plan to buy more.
-I’ve finally found a brand that tastes great and works perfectly in most recipes, including these Gluten Free Peanut Butter Chocolate Chunk Bars.
+Our box of glute- free flour is dwindling, and even though we are not gluten-free I plan to buy more.
+I’ve finally found a brand that tastes great and works perfectly in most recipes, including these Gluten-Free Peanut Butter Chocolate Chunk Bars.

-This recipe is derived from the Peanut Butter Chocolate Chunk Brownies recipe I posted years ago.
+This recipe is derived from a Peanut Butter Chocolate Chunk Brownies recipe I posted years ago.
 The original is made with regular flour, so if you don’t have the gluten free flour, you can use the original recipe.
 However, I did alter this version somewhat by halving it, using a mixture of regular and brown sugar, and nixing the ganache for a drizzle of melted chocolate.
-And then of course there was the gluten free flour.
+And then of course there was the gluten-free flour blend.
 The brand I have been using is Gluten Free King Arthur Multi Purpose.

 The bars were great!
 Just be careful not to use too much flour or overbake, as peanut butter bars are prone to dryness.

 I’ve made the Gluten Free Peanut Butter Chocolate Chunk Bars ONCE.
 I will add notes and update if I improve them, but my first batch was very good.
 I may try using a tad less flour.